pydata/xarray/doc/user-guide/computation.rst

     x.isnull()

-In this example, the third and fourth elements of 'x' are NaN, so the resulting :py:class:`~xarray.DataArray` object has True values in the third and fourth positions and False values in the other positions.
+In this example, the third and fourth elements of 'x' are NaN, so the resulting :py:class:`~xarray.DataArray` object has 'True' values in the third and fourth positions and 'False' values in the other positions.

 :py:meth:`~xarray.DataArray.notnull` is a method in xarray that can be used to check for non-missing or non-null values in an xarray object.
 It returns a new xarray object with the same dimensions as the original object, but with boolean